fred-agent/deployment-factory/README.md

 <!-- TODO: Rajouter Kube dashboard dans le kubernetes -->
 # Deployment factory for Fred

-The `deployment-factory` repository provides the Docker compose based deployment setup for the `fred-agent` projects ecosystem.
+The `deployment-factory` repository provides the Docker Compose based deployment setup for the `fred-agent` projects ecosystem.
 It serves as a centralized environment to orchestrate and run the common infrastructure services required by the other `fred-agent` projects.

-These services provides:
+This project helps to deploy the following support services:
 - **Keycloak** – for authentication and identity management
 - **MinIO** – for object storage
-- **OpenSearch** – for search and analytics capabilities
+- **OpenSearch** – for search and analytics capabilities (including vector store capabilities)
-- **k3d** - for setting up a dummy kubernetes cluster (used by fred project only for development purposes)
+- **k3d** - for setting up a dummy kubernetes cluster (used by Fred project only for development purposes)

 This repository aims to simplify local development and testing by providing a ready-to-use, reproducible environment for all shared dependencies across the `fred-agent` projects.